 Host institutions are not expected to incur any extra expense to run the project besides providing work space and facilities to the project team members.
-However, we encourage institutions to collaborate in any other ways if they wish to do so.
+However, institutions are welcome to collaborate in other ways if they wish to do so.
 If your institution is prepared to collaborate further, you should state this in your application.